-From a much-needed vacation or a lengthy trip for work, leaving home means making plans for your home comfort system.
-You won’t be using it as long as you’re not home, so you can adjust the temperature as necessary to limit your energy use.
-At the same time, you shouldn't just shut it down for the entire time you're out of the house.
+Whether it’s a tropical vacation or a long trip for work, leaving home means making plans for your home comfort system.
+You can't use it if you’re not home, so you can adjust the temperature as needed to minimize your energy use.
+Simultaneously, you don’t want to just leave it off for the entire time you're out of the house.

 Here’s Why You Shouldn’t Leave Your Thermostat on Hold

-Best Thermostat Settings While at Work
+Energy-Efficient Thermostat Settings While at Work

 Energy-Efficient Thermostat Settings While Away from Home in Summer